andrew/ultimate-awesome/README.md

 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
-- [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.
 - [awesome-quickapp](https://github.com/quickappdev/awesome-quickapp) - :100:快应用开发圈资源汇总:100:.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
+- [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [awesome-very-deep-learning](https://github.com/daviddao/awesome-very-deep-learning) - ♾A curated list of papers and code about very deep neural networks.
 - [awesome-iOS-resource](https://github.com/gopalkrishnareddy/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.